perellonieto/slides_flach/2019_isl/MD/Way.md

 $$

-Now, *the weights are themselves measurements*, without which you cannot calculate the concatenated value.
+Now, *the weights are themselves measurements*, without which the concatenated value cannot be calculated from the component values.

 ### Hence, F-score is different